-Wanda Cassidy is an Associate Professor of Education and Director of the Centre for Education, Law and Society at Simon Fraser University.
+Wanda Cassidy is a Professor of Education and Director of the Centre for Education, Law and Society at Simon Fraser University.
 She works primarily in the areas of law-related education in schools, with a focus on human rights, social justice, the ethics of care, and vulnerable youth.
 Her research also includes cyberbullying at the K-12 and postsecondary levels.
 Dr. Cassidy is the recipient of the prestigious Isidore Starr Award, American Bar Association, for excellence in law-related education, as well as the SFU Faculty of Education Community Engagement Award and the SFU Excellence in Teaching Award.

-Özlem Sensoy is an Associate Professor of Education in the Faculty of Education at Simon Fraser University.
+Özlem Sensoy is a Professor of Education in the Faculty of Education at Simon Fraser University.
 Her research and teaching are focused on examining how media and schools together shape knowledge about social groups based primarily on race, ethnicity, gender, sexuality, class, religion, and other group identities.
 Dr. Sensoy's work is informed by scholarship in cultural studies, critical pedagogy, critical multicultural education, and anti-oppression (anti-racist, -sexist, -colonialist) theories.
 She is the author of several journal articles, book chapters, and forthcoming books.

 Kumari Beck is an Associate Professor and Co-Director for the Centre for Research on International Education in the Faculty of Education at Simon Fraser University.
 Her research focuses on university internationalization including student, faculty, staff and administrator experiences, curriculum and pedagogy and issues of equity in higher education.
 Her teaching and research interests span international education, equity studies in education, anti-racist and multicultural education, globalization, postcolonial theory, and learning and teaching in post-secondary institutions.
 Her engagement with and long experience in international development and NGO governance has informed much of her academic work.